Heinz von Westernhagen: Early SS service

-Westernhagen joined NSDAP in 1929 with membership number 174562, and later the SA.
-In April 1932, he joined the Allgemeine-SS.
+Westernhagen joined the Nazi Party in 1929 with membership number 174562, and later the SA.
+In April 1932, he joined the Allgemeine SS.
 He joined the SS-Verfügungstruppe on 1 October 1934 and assigned to a company of the Germania Regiment.
 In 1936, he took platoon commander training course at Dachau Training Area, where he became acquainted with Joachim Peiper.
-Afterwards Westernhagen was transferred to the Security Service (Sicherheitsdienst or SD) where he was adjudant to Reinhard Heydrich.
+Afterwards Westernhagen was transferred to the Security Service (Sicherheitsdienst or SD) where he was an adjutant to Reinhard Heydrich.

 World War II

 Assigned to SS Division Leibstandarte SS Adolf Hitler, Westernhagen took part in the fighting in the Netherlands, Belgium and France in 1940.
-Afterwards, Westernhagen was transferred back to the Security Service (SD), returning to LSSAH in March 1941.
-During the Battle of Greece, he served in the staff of the Kampfgruppe Witt, commanded by SS-Sturmbannführer Fritz Witt.
+Afterwards, Westernhagen was transferred back to the SD, returning to LSSAH in March 1941.
+During the Battle of Greece, he served in the staff of the Kampfgruppe Witt, commanded by then SS-Sturmbannführer Fritz Witt.
 On 1 June 1942 Westernhagen became the commander of Leibstandarte Sturmgeschütz (Assault Gun) Battalion.
 Westernhagen remained in this position until 5 August 1943 when he was appointed to command the 101st SS Heavy Panzer Battalion.